-- Analyze GDP per capita as a measure of the diversity of international standards of living
+- Analyze GDP and GNI per capita as a measure of the diversity of international standards of living

-- Identify what classifies a country as low-income, middle-income, or high-income
+- Identify what classifies a country as low income, lower-middle income, upper-middle income, or high income

 - Explain how geography, demographics, industry structure, and economic institutions influence standards of living